UoMResearchIT/mine-the-gaps/README.md

 ### How to update the web-app's project info, for your own project
 By default, the project panel in the top right-hand corner of the web app contains information relating to the repository owners' project.
-In addition the top section of the `Download data` pop-up box points to project related data links.
+In addition, the top section of the `Download data` pop-up box points to project related data links.

 Currently, these can only be changed by accessing HTML files directly.
 Replace the HTML in the files held in the